EQ’ing a vocal track can be frustrating. Sometimes it seems to sound like it was stuck on later, and doesn’t flow with the rest of the track.

 For rounding out a vocal and making it more thick and full I would search around the 150 Hz area.
 Some singers sound thin and nasally and can do with a little meat on their vocal chords.
 Boosting here can give the vocal more punch.

 If your vocal track lacks definition and sounds boxy you can sweep around this area, even going so far as up to 800 Hz.
 Remember that when cutting you should have your Q pretty narrow because you are trying to repair your recording, and cutting too broadly from the frequency spectrum will severely compromise the natural sound of the vocal.

 Some people have more sibilance than others.
 The s’ sounds have much more energy than other consonants.
-If your singer has an excess of s’s you can try cutting around 7 Khz.
-It will make the s’s less pronounced and won’t make them jump out too much.
+If your singer has an excess of S’s you can try cutting around 7 kHz.
+It will make the S’s less pronounced and won’t make them jump out too much.
 Better yet, inserting a de-esser or a compressor that only compresses the ‘s’ area can work even better.
-As Randy Coppinger pointed out, “male sibilance is typically 3-7k Hz and female sibilance is typically 5-9k Hz” so there needs to be some experimentation to find that annoying ‘s’ sound.
+Male sibilance is typically 3-7k Hz and female sibilance is typically 5-9k Hz so there needs to be some experimentation to find that annoying ‘s’ sound.

 Your Vocal Sound Won’t Matter If Your Mix is Muddy!

 It’s a common problem plaguing home studio engineers and musicians like yourself that want to create professional sounding recordings but still hit their head against a wall of muddy boom in their mixes.

 If you want to make clean mixes where you can hear every instrument clearly, you’re going to need this!

 Inside my EQ Strategies course, you’ll learn to understand every part of the EQ spectrum.